Ebooslilhacker/MACChanger/README.md

 sudo su

-Option 1 -> python3 MAC_Spoofer.py  --> To execute user graphical interface
+ python3 MAC_Spoofer.py  --> To execute the tool and user graphical interface

-Option 2 -> python3 MAC_Spoofer.py --help --> To see avalaible commands for the tool